After School Programmes

-Students are expected to make their way to the assigned ASP area independently and are not required to wait in the Dining Hall afterwards.
+Students are expected to make their way to the assigned ASP area independently and are free to be picked up by their parents and are not required to wait in the Dining Hall afterwards.

 Cancellation of ASP classes

-HeadStart will avoid cancellation of ASP classes (except in the case of emergencies), in order to avoid disruptions to the routine.
 Should a teacher be absent, the head of the department will do their best to find a qualified replacement.
-If this is not possible, the head of the department will send the students to wait in the school canteen until they are collected by a parent or guardian.
+If this is not possible, the head of the department will send the students to wait in the dining hall until they are collected by a parent or guardian.

 ASPs do not run during holidays or on days that HeadStart is closed.
 In term 3, IGCSE students who are finished exams may sign up to new ASPs of their choice at the school office.

 |Term 1||Online bookings open in the third week of term.
 ASPs begin Monday of the fourth week and finish one week before end of term.||Term 1 has a total of 11 ASP weeks.|

 |Term 2||Online bookings open in the first week of term.
 ASPs begin Monday of the second week and will finish one week before end of term.||Term 2 has a total of 10 ASP weeks.|

 |Term 3||ASPs continue from term 2.
 ASPs finish 3 weeks before the end of the year.||Term 3 has a total of 7 ASP weeks.|

 |Term 1||Online bookings open in the third week of term.
 Fee paying activities begin the Monday of the fourth week and finish at the end of term.||Term 1 has a total of 12 ASP weeks.|